 I first heard about the magic of kairo when we were preparing to go to Japan for the Sapporo snow festival.
 I live in the sub-tropics and I really don’t like to be cold so I was wondering how people went about day to day life when it snows every day and the temperature has a minus in front of it.

-When you’ve always lived in a temperate or sub-tropical climate it can be hard to imagine what extremes of cold feel like other than the cold room at the local bottle store.
+When you’ve always lived in a temperate or subtropical climate it can be hard to imagine what extremes of cold feel like other than the cold room at the local bottle store.
 I’m sure that goes the other way round too for those living in cold climates and travelling to tropical islands or the desert.

 So what are Kairo and how do I use them?

-Kairo are a single use heat pack that you activate when you are ready to use it and they stay hot for at least 8 hours, some brands up to 15 hours.
-You pop them into your pockets to keep your hands warm or attach them to your clothing such as an under shirt to provide heat around the body core and lumbar area.
+Kairo are a single-use heat pack that you activate when you are ready to use it and they stay hot for at least 8 hours, some brands up to 15 hours.
+You pop them into your pockets to keep your hands warm or attach them to your clothing such as an undershirt to provide heat around the body core and lumbar area.
 They are extremely toasty and comfortable to use.

-As far as I can tell the extensive use of this form of heating pad to keep warm is fairly unique to Japan but I can see they might be useful for any cold weather sports or activities and also be beneficial for arthritis or other injuries where applying heat can be helpful.
-Japan doesn’t use central heating to the degree that many western countries do and both walking and use of public transport is the norm so people spend significantly more time outside.
+As far as I can tell the extensive use of this form of a heating pad to keep warm is fairly unique to Japan but it turns out that they are useful for any cold-weather sports or activities and also beneficial for arthritis or other injuries that are effectively treated or managed with heat.

 How do kairo work?
 Is it safe?

 The kairo package contains iron filings, water, vermiculite, carbon and salt.
 When exposed to air the iron oxidises and heats up over a period of about 10 minutes, it then stays hot for around 12 hours.
 Only open the packet when you are ready to use it.

-As with most products there are a few warnings around their safe use.
+As with most products, there are a few warnings around their safe use.
 If you have reduced skin sensitivity, some people with diabetes experience this, you shouldn’t use the pads as you may not realise it is too hot in contact with your skin, likewise you shouldn’t really sleep in them (yes, do as I say not as I do) and don’t use them on infants or when pregnant.

 Where do I buy them?

-We subsequently found them in stores around Japan, mostly things like the 100 yen stores (eg Daiso), sometimes in the corner stores like 7-eleven and regularly in the discount pharmacies that had the big bins of products.
+We subsequently found them in stores all around Japan and not only in winter, mostly in places like the 100 yen stores (eg Daiso), sometimes in the corner stores like 7-eleven and regularly in the discount pharmacies that have the big racks and bins of products drawing you in.
 In winter if you’re obviously foreign and ask for something that sounds anything like ‘kairo’ I’m sure they’ll be able to help you.

-Recently I’ve been looking for these in Australia and they are pretty hard to source in stores.
-I have a form of arthritis that causes intermittent pain in various joints and heat is a big help in achieving comfort without increased medication.
-I’ve found that Daiso internationally do stock kairo but the brand in Queensland has some issues with not heating up enough.
+The obvious place to look and where I first found them was the international Daiso store.
+Unfortunately, I’ve had issues with the brand they stock in Queensland not heating up enough and having a shorter head period than I’m used to.
 I’ve tried two different sizes from two stores and while Daiso staff are good and they have a fair replacement policy they don’t really seem interested in looking into the issue.
 Having said that I’m told the ones sold in Daiso Victoria which are under different store ownership work fine, just like the ones in Japan.